mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 deployments have neither.
 Warship deployments are currently dictated more by internal politics than strategic necessity.
-Powerful dukes routinely demand a battleship – or a battleship squadron – to be deployed in their subsector for reasons of prestige, or ‘request’ cruisers to patrol safe trade lanes for the sake of demonstrating influence.
+Powerful dukes routinely demand a battleship – or a battleship squadron – to be deployed in their subsector for reasons of prestige, or 'request' cruisers to patrol safe trade lanes for the sake of demonstrating influence.
 At the outbreak of war these ships have to be summoned to a concentration point, delaying or weakening our response to an invasion.